How To Find Jobs in Norway

 Most Norwegians speak and understand English.
 English is accepted in business.
 Not reading and writing Norwegian will not necessarily hurt you.
 Keep one thing in mind - municipalities offer free Norwegian language classes for those who have received job offers.

 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

 Applying for jobs in Norway has changed dramatically over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
 Enhanced technologies have brought immediacy to the job searching process as never before.
 Job candidates can now have their job application in front of a recruiter virtually seconds after a fruitful telephone discussion.

-In effective search for jobs in Norway, you should complement online job search by methods that are more traditional because Norwegian jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Norway jobs are not advertised and are filled through referrals or networking.
+In the effective search for jobs in Norway, you should complement online job search by methods that are more traditional because work in Norway is advertised in different ways and some work is not advertised in traditional forms at all.
+More than half of all employment in Norway is not advertised and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 With jobs in Norway, quite often, it is not what you know but whom you know

 A common way to find jobs in Norway is through recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.